darvese/gemma-music-blog/content/blog/purpose/index.md

 ---
-title: Welcome to my blog
+title: What I want for music
 date: "2022-02-11"
 description: "As a person who has loved music their entire life but only started learning how to play it and make songs at the age of eighteen, the usual rituals for entering the world of music were not very suited to me.
 "